saicharannetha/HR-analysis-dashboard/README.md

 ## overview
-This project involves a comprehensive on HR analysis.The goal is to extract valuable insights and answer various business questions based on the dataset.
+This repository contains the data for a project focused on analyzing HR.
+The project utilizes Excel for comprehensive insights and visualization
 ## About project

 The "HR Analytics Dashboard" project involved a comprehensive analysis of human resources data aimed at understanding employee dynamics and attrition within an organization.
 Through proficient data analysis in Microsoft Excel, several key insights and visualizations were derived: